-4 Length and character of fixed period exclusions
+4 Length and character of fixed period suspensions

-Whilst exclusions are a last resort at our school, regulations allow the Principal to exclude a pupil permanently or for one or more fixed periods not exceeding 45 school days in any one school year.
-Individual exclusions are for the shortest time appropriate in the judgement of the Principal.
-After a cumulative 45 days of exclusion in any one school year, the School is required to either permanently exclude the pupil involved or readmit them.
+Whilst suspensions or exclusions are a last resort at our school, regulations allow the Headteacher to exclude a pupil permanently or suspend them for one or more fixed periods not exceeding 45 school days in any one school year.

+Individual suspensions are for the shortest time appropriate in the judgement of the Headteacher.

+After a cumulative 45 days of suspension in any one school year, the School is required to either permanently exclude the pupil involved or readmit them.

-It is unusual for the school to issue a fixed period exclusion for longer than one or two days.
-A fixed period exclusion is not a punitive action but rather is a formal marker of concern to the pupil and those with responsibility for them, and an opportunity for the pupil to reflect constructively upon and learn from their situation.
+It is unusual for the school to issue a fixed-period suspension for longer than one or two days.
+A fixed period suspension is not a punitive action but rather is a formal marker of concern to the pupil and those with responsibility for them, and an opportunity for the pupil to reflect constructively upon and learn from their situation.

-In cases of more than a day's exclusion, where practicable, work is set and marked.
+In cases of more than a day's suspension, where practicable, work is set and marked.
 It is the parent's responsibility to ensure that work sent home is completed and returned to school.

-The Principal may, at their complete discretion, issue a "partial exclusion", for example by excluding a pupil from some or all regular aspects of school but allowing them to attend for public examinations under regulated circumstances, or by making certain "internal exclusion" arrangements.
-Any such "partial exclusion", with its detailed information, is recorded clearly as such in the school's Exclusion Log.
+The Headteacher may, at their complete discretion, issue a "partial suspension", for example by excluding a pupil from some or all regular aspects of school but allowing them to attend for public examinations under regulated circumstances, or by making certain "internal suspension" arrangements.
+Any such "partial suspension", with its detailed information, is recorded clearly as such in the school's Suspension and Exclusion Log.

-The Principal may, at their complete discretion, attach conditions to a pupil's return to school.
+The Headteacher may, at their complete discretion, attach conditions to a pupil's return to school.

-Following an exclusion, the pupil, who may be accompanied by a parent, has a reintegration meeting with a member of the Senior Leadership Team prior to returning to lessons.
+Following a suspension, the pupil, who may be accompanied by a parent, has a reintegration meeting with a member of the Senior Leadership Team prior to returning to lessons.

-A pupil who receives a succession of fixed period exclusions can reasonably expect to have their place at the school reviewed.
+A pupil who receives a succession of fixed-period suspensions can reasonably expect to have their place at the school reviewed.

-Any exclusion of a pupil, even for short periods of time, is formally recorded in the school's Exclusion Log.
+Any suspension of a pupil, even for short periods of time, is formally recorded in the school's Suspension and Exclusion Log.